By using this site, you agree to the Privacy Policy and Terms of Use.

 The Calcium Risk: A Closer Look

-The calcium issue deserves special attention because it cuts both ways.
-While adult food may not provide enough calcium for a growing puppy, simply adding calcium supplements to adult food is not the solution.
-Excessive calcium intake — particularly in large breed puppies — has been conclusively linked to developmental orthopaedic diseases.
-The RSPCA specifically warns against over-supplementation and recommends feeding a commercially produced, life-stage-appropriate puppy food that has been formulated to provide the correct calcium levels without the need for additional supplements.
+Excessive calcium intake, especially in large breed puppies, is clearly linked to developmental orthopedic diseases.
+The RSPCA specifically warns against over-supplementation and recommends feeding commercially produced, life-stage-appropriate puppy food, formulated to provide correct calcium levels, without the need for extra supplements.

 When Might It Be Temporarily Okay?